Kaialogen/Kaialogen/README.md

-# Hi, I'm Kaialogen 👋
+# Hi, I'm Kai Constantine 👋

 I'm a Software Engineer with a background in cybersecurity, passionate about building secure, scalable, and user-friendly web applications.
 I specialise in JavaScript, React, Node, and modern web technologies to create intuitive web experiences.